Marma point massage is a deeply restorative and transformative healing technique which is used in traditional Ayurvedic massage, or abhyanga.

 How Do I Book In?

-Come and try one for yourself.
-You can book an Ayurvedic massage therapy with me in central Brighton at Silk, off London Road or at About Balance in the North Laine.
+You can book an Ayurvedic massage therapy with me at The Float Spa in Hove on Tues and Weds, or Higher Ground in Seven Dials Brighton on Thursdays.
 Please visit the book now section to reserve your spot.

-Please note if you are looking for a whole body approach to healing, that these massages are traditionally used along with help with diet and lifestyle advice or herbs.
-If you have a health condition, or suspect an imbalance and would like help with these elements too, then it is best to book in for a Clinical Ayurvedic consultation first.
-Please wear dark clothing when coming in for your massage, as I use herbal oils.
-If you need step free access – this is possible at both sites if I know in advance and I would be delighted to help, so please feel free to contact me.
+Please note if you are looking for a whole body approach to healing, these massages are most effective when used alongside help with diet and lifestyle advice or herbs.
+If you have a health condition, or suspect an imbalance, then it is best to book in for a seperate Ayurvedic consultation first.
+Please wear dark clothing when coming in for your massage, as I use high quality authentic herbal oils.
+If you need step free access – this is possible at The Float Spa if I know in advance and I would be delighted to help, so please feel free to contact me.

 Looking forward to seeing you!